Tennessee Titans vs. Jacksonville Jaguars NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Jacksonville's games have gone over 49 points in two opportunities this season.
+- Jacksonville has combined with its opponents to score more than 48.5 points in two games this season.

-- The two teams combine to average 42.3 points per game, 6.7 less than the total in this contest.

-- The 56.6 points per game these two squads have allowed their opponents to score this season are 7.6 more than the 49 over/under in this contest.
+- The 56.6 points per game these two squads have allowed to opponents this season are 8.1 more than the 48.5 over/under in this contest.

-- Titans games this season feature an average total of 49.9 points, a number 0.9 points higher than Sunday's over/under.

 Titans stats and trends